alefore/weblog/ten-years-of-edge.md

 can have very drastic effects as a group**.
 I think this is the self-reinforcing loop of Progress (in one area) enables Progress (in others).
-This is a big part of why these bursts happen: they start as just a few small improvements, but these small improvements precipitate and enable many other small improvements and... eventually they add up to large changes.
+This is a big part of why these bursts happen.
+They start as just a few small improvements, but these small improvements precipitate and enable many other small improvements and... eventually they add up to large changes.

 The majority of my commits are small "no-op" changes whose only purpose is "preparation" to make follow-up changes easier or smaller.
-A big change is divided into a million of baby steps and one final simple step that enables the new functionality.
+A big change is divided into a million baby steps and one final simple step that enables the new functionality.
 I think this is what enables
 things that previously seemed ~impossible